Drum and bass: Sampling

 The Amen break was synonymous with early drum and bass productions but other samples have had a significant impact, including the Apache, Funky Drummer, "Soul Pride", "Scorpio" and "Think (About It)" breaks.
 Early pioneers often used Akai samplers and sequencers on the Atari ST to create their tracks.

 Synthesis

 The Roland TR-808 Rhythm Composer, produced 1980–1984, had a bass drum sound which became very important in drum and bass.

-Of equal importance is the TR-808 kick drum, an artificially down-pitched or elongated bass drum sound sampled from Roland's classic TR-808 drum machine, and a sound which has been subject to an enormous amount of experimentation over the years.
+Of equal importance is the TR-808 kick drum, an artificially down-pitched or elongated bass drum sound sampled from Roland's classic TR-808 drum machine, and a sound which has been subject to a large amount of experimentation over the years.

 Rhythm composition

 Many drum and bass tracks have featured more than one sampled breakbeat in them and a technique of switching between two breaks after each bar developed.
 A more recent commonly used break is the "Tramen", which combines the Amen break, a James Brown funk breakbeat ("Tighten Up" or "Samurai" break) and an Alex Reece drum and bass breakbeat.

 The relatively fast drum beat forms a canvas on which a producer can create tracks to appeal to almost any taste and often will form only a background to the other elements of the music.
 Syncopated breakbeats remain the most distinctive element as without these a high-tempo 4/4 dance track could be classified as techno or gabber.

 The complex syncopation of the drum tracks' breakbeat is another facet of production on which producers can spend a very large amount of time.
 The Amen break is generally acknowledged to have been the most-used (and often considered the most powerful) break in drum and bass.